hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 [go-option]: https://github.com/hallettj/comparing-go-and-rust/tree/master/go/option

-### Error-handling boilerplate & lack of compile-time checks for error handling
+### Error-handling boilerplate & lack of compile-time checks unhandled errors

 Error handling in Go has two related problems: there is a lot of boilerplate required;
-and if the programmer neglects to check for an error, or makes a small mistake such as checking the wrong error variable, the compiler will not report the problem.
+and if the programmer neglects to check for an error, or makes a small mistake such as checking the wrong error variable, the compiler will not detect the problem.

 Rust has a type, `Result<T,E>`, that is quite similar to `Option<T>`.